Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 • Be in custody within a provincial facility.

-• Have a high school diploma or General Educational Development (GED) high school equivalency (or willingness to complete the GED).
+• Have a high school diploma or General Educational Development (GED) high school equivalency or willingness to complete the new Canadian Adult Education Credential (CAEC).
+For information about CAEC, contact the Nova Scotia Department of Labour, Skills and Immigration.

 • Complete four NSCC ‘Transition to College’ modules offered by the Nova Scotia Department of Justice.